Douro, Porto & Salamanca 2021 Riviera Travel River Cruise

 One of Europe’s best kept secrets in one of its most undiscovered corners, explore the sleepy villages and medieval towns unchanged for centuries, amongst the breathtaking rolling hills and terraced vineyard slopes of the stunning Douro Valley.

-Fly to Lisbon or Porto, and transfer to your five-star cruise ship in Porto.
+Fly to Lisbon or Porto, where we’ll meet and transfer you to your five-star cruise ship in Porto.
 From the moment you board, the welcoming crew are at your service.
 In no time you’ll be settled into your luxurious, thoughtfully furnished accommodation and familiarising yourself with all the first-class aspects of this floating boutique hotel.

 This evening take the short drive to the 126-acre Quinta da Pacheca for dinner.
 Enjoying dramatic views over the Douro, it dates back to the 18th century and is simply one of the most beautiful and distinguished properties in the region.
 It is also notable as being the first quinta – in 1738 – to bottle wine under the name of its owner, the aristocrat Mariana Pacheco Pereira.
 You have time to wander through part of the estate before sampling a selection of its finest wines at dinner.

 This morning after breakfast take a short drive to historic Lamego, home of Portugal’s sparkling wine, Raposeira, and one of the first places to be reclaimed from the Moors in the 12th century.
 Situated atop the hill overlooking this lovely town is the ancient Sanctuary of Our Lady of Remedies church, its stairways adorned with attractive azulejos, the country’s characteristic painted ceramic tiles.